Legendgreat/setting-up-albw-ap/README.md

 ##### Getting a .apalbw file

 To get your `.apalbw` file, Archipelago will need to generate a seed.
-Again, I recommend doing this in a test gen or for a solo run before trying to do this while joining or hosting a sync, to avoid having to troubleshoot while other players are waiting on you.
+Again, I recommend doing this in a test gen or for a solo run before trying to do this while joining or hosting a sync/async, to avoid having to troubleshoot while other players are waiting on you.

-If you are joining a sync, you can get this file from the host.
+If you are joining a sync/async, you can get this file from the host.
 Ask them for the zip file, or the `.apalbw` file inside the zip.

-If you are doing a solo run or hosting a sync, we will first need to generate a seed.
+If you are doing a solo run or hosting a sync/async, we will first need to generate a seed.
 To do this, simply click on `Generate` in the Archipelago Launcher, and click on `Browse Files` after that and browse to the `output` folder.
 In there you will find a `AP_xxxxxxx.zip` file, which will contain your `.apalbw` file.
 If you instead got an error trying to generate, refer to the troubleshooting section below.

 ##### Creating a patch folder

 Now that you have your `.apalbw` file, either drag your file onto the Archipelago Launcher, or click on `Open Patch` in the launcher.
 This will open a file select that will ask you to point to the patch (only if you clicked on "Open Patch"), and next another file select that will ask you to point to your ROM (only when doing this for the first time).
 After you did this, you will find a `AP_xxx...\_P#\_Player.zip` file next to your ROM file.

+If you opened an invalid ROM during this step, and `Open Patch` keeps selecting that invalid ROM by default, you can rename it or delete it to get the ROM file select menu again.

 ##### Loading your mod